Thame Neighbourhood Plan Revision

 2 August 2021 to 23 August 2021

 This consultation explored people’s views on sites allocated for development as well as their views on the character of the area within which they live: what they considered to be positive features and qualities of the area, and what concerns they had, if any, about the impact of new development.
 Over 500 individuals, businesses and organisations submitted comments in response to the consultation.
-These views will help further develop our understanding of each area and how we can create policies that influence the delivery of good quality design.
+These views helped further develop our understanding of each area of Thame and how we could create policies that influence the delivery of good quality design for them.

 Consultation 1 Analysis